gajakannan/React-Ts-Best-Practices/README.md

 ## The Container/Presenter pattern and state management <a name="container-presenter-state-management"></a>

-Separate data-fetching and state logic (containers) from rendering logic (presenters).
+If a component is complex, separate data-fetching and state logic (containers) from rendering logic (presenters).
 This keeps components testable and reusable.
 For state itself, combine `useState`, `useContext` (and sometimes a third-party library such as Redux) using the lightest tool that satisfies the data flow you need.
+Inside of containers, for values that need to be shared amongst _multiple sub-trees_, place those in a state-management tools like useContext or redux, for the rest just use prop-drilling.

 ### Container/Presenter pattern <a name="container-presenter-pattern"></a>
 - A **Container** component owns state, side effects, and data fetching.
 It passes data and callbacks down as props.